 This Is How The Down-Sell Should Look Like {First_Name}!
 You Can Apply This Down-Sell Model To Any Sales Funnel.
 You may be wondering, how much should I drop the price and still be able to earn revenue from The Down-Sell Offer?

+The Formula Says The Following:

 If your product price is $127 dollars, then you should drop the price to $97 dollars. >>>> $30.00 Less